DO2JMG/dxlAPRS_Scanner/README.md

 ### Changing parameters for sdrtst :

 Adding the following command line argument will enable to send Level table.
+Replace IP and port with your data, in the example they are just placeholders

 ```
   -L <ip>:<port>